xm1701/bcPRS/README.md

 5) Number of independent genetic variants.
 This can be obtained by performing LD-based prunning or clumping via plink (https://www.cog-genomics.org/plink2/) on your individual-level genetic data.

-Demo code of LD-based prunning with your genetic data in plink binary format:
+Demo code of LD-based prunning with your genetic data in plink binary format (window size 50, step 5, R2 threshold 0.1):

 ~/plink --bfile your_plink_data --indep-pairwise 50 5 0.1 --out list_pruned

 ~/plink --bfile your_plink_data  --extract list_pruned.prune.in --make-bed  --out your_plink_data_pruned

-## Step 1: construct the cross-trait polygnic risk scores.
+## Step 1: construct the cross-trait polygenic risk scores.

-We recommand the following two options to generate the cross-trait polygnic risk scores.
+We recommand the following procedure to generate the cross-trait polygnic risk scores.

-###Option 1: Within UK Biobank
+###Option 1: Within one study (e.g., UK Biobank)

-If you are using UK Biobank data, we suggest the number of independent genetic variants to be 150k.
+If both of your training and testing daat come from one study (e.g., UK Biobank), you can use either unimputed genotyping genetic variants or imputed genetic variants to construct your PRS.

+Demo code

+~/plink --bfile your_plink_data_pruned   --score  your_gwas_summary_statistics.file  --out prs_scores

+In your_gwas_summary_statistics.file, typically we have the following columns: snpid ,A1, A2, and Zscore.
+More information about --score function can be found at https://www.cog-genomics.org/plink/1.9/score.

 We have tested two options for p

 We recommend to use genetic variants (i.e., SNPs) after linkage disequilibrium (LD)-based pruning (or clumping).
 No thresholding is required.
 That is, all pruned SNPs are use to constructe the polygenic risk score.

+###Option 2:Across two studies
 Exampel code

 ## Step 2: Obtain the raw estimator of genetic correlation.